berarma/oversteer/README.md

 ## Contributing

-We could all benefit greatly benefit from your help as with any other free software project.
+We could all greatly benefit from your help as with any other free software project.

 Reports about what works and what not on different devices and systems are very welcome.
-You can also help by contributing specific notes for your distro, or doing the packaging work or anything else.
+You can also help by contributing specific notes for your distro, or doing the packaging work and everything else.

 ## Disclaimer